 When reviewing insurance quotes online, there are various factors you want to look at to get a fair assessment.

 - Deductibles.
-An auto insurance deductible refers to how much you’ll pay the car insurance company before your insurance policy covers anything else.
+An auto insurance deductible refers refers to the preselected amount you’ll pay out of pocket before your insurer covers anything else.

 - Liability limits.
-A liability limit is the maximum amount a car insurance company is willing to pay in the event of an accident or injury.
+A liability limit is the maximum amount a car insurance company is obligated to pay in the event of an accident or injury.

 - Coverage types.
 Car insurance costs can vary depending on the coverage type.
-There are six types of coverage, including personal injury protection, bodily injury liability, property damage liability, collision, comprehensive, and uninsured or underinsured motorist coverage.
+There are six types of coverage in a basic auto policy, including personal injury protection, bodily injury liability, property damage liability, collision, comprehensive, and uninsured or underinsured motorist coverage.